LiaScript/docs/README.md

 Blocks can also have a starting and disappearing number.

                                --{{2}}--
-Depending on your preferred style, you can also use HTML-tags to group blocks.
+Depending on your preferred style, you can also use HTML tags to group blocks.
-These will then be displayed slightly different on [GitHub](https://github.com).
+These will then be displayed slightly differently on [GitHub](https://github.com).

 __Result:__